 “One of the most important things parents can do is simply be positive about mathematics,” Larson says, “and point out where they themselves use mathematics and see mathematics in the world.”
 For more on how to support your child’s development of a positive mathematical mindset, you can visit www.youcubed.org, a free resource from Stanford University that hosts information for both parents and students.

 Whether your state is using the Common Core State Standards or has mathematics standards of its own, Larson says math standards across the country are rigorous and consistent.

 To see if your child is learning what she should know in her grade level, you can read about the math expectations for your child in kindergarten, first grade, second grade, third grade, fourth grade, fifth grade, sixth grade, seventh grade, and eighth grade under Common Core or check the NCTM’s guide for algebra standards.
 The guide outlines simple math knowledge expectations from preschool through 12th grade.

 The answer is in the homework

-Fennell suggests talking to your child and her math teacher about how homework is used, specifically:
+To do some homework of your own, Fennell suggests talking to your child and her math teacher about how homework is used.
+You can ask:

 - Are homework assignments corrected and returned in a timely way?